Out-of-Distribution Detection in Time-Series Domain: A Novel Seasonal Ratio Scoring Approach: Introduction

 {\bf Contributions.} The main contribution of this paper is the development and evaluation of the Seasonal Ratio Scoring (SRS) algorithm for OOD detection in the time-series domain.
-Specific contributions include: \begin{enumerate} \item Principled algorithm based on STL decomposition and deep generative models to compute seasonal ratio score to detect OOD time-series examples. \item Novel time-series alignment algorithm based on dynamic time warping to improve the effectiveness of seasonal ratio score based OOD detection. \item Formulation of experimental setting for time-series OOD detection.
+Specific contributions include: \begin{enumerate} \item Principled algorithm based on STL decomposition and deep generative models to compute the Seasonal Ratio (SR) score to detect OOD time-series examples. \item Novel time-series alignment algorithm based on dynamic time warping to improve the effectiveness of the SR score-based OOD detection. \item Formulation of the experimental setting for time-series OOD detection.
 Experimental evaluation of SRS algorithm on real-world datasets and comparison with state-of-the-art baselines. \item Open-source code and data for SRS method \href{https://github.com/tahabelkhouja/SRS}{https://github.com/tahabelkhouja/SRS}. \end{enumerate}